fhsinchy/the-docker-handbook/container-manipulation-basics.md

 Docker will ask for confirmation.
 You can use the `--force` or `-f` option to skip this confirmation step.
 Once done, the `container prune` command will show the amount of reclaimed space.

-You can check the the container list using the `container ls --all` command to make sure that the dangling containers have been removed:
+You can check the container list using the `container ls --all` command to make sure that the dangling containers have been removed:

 ```text
 docker container ls --all